opensafely-core/ehrql/tests/generative/README.md

 ## Terminology

 We are used to thinking about query model things such as `Series` as representing a concrete column in a table.
-The generative tests require a mental shift from thinking in terms of `strategies` - i.e. a `series` strategy is a recipe for defining a `Series`, rather than a `Series` itself.
+The generative tests require a mental shift from thinking in terms of concrete objects to thinking in terms of  `strategies` - i.e. a `value` strategy is a recipe for generating a `Value`, rather than a `Value` itself.

 ### Building strategies